-One of the most significant differences is the fact that micro-influencers have much better engagement rates than macro-influencers.
+One of the most significant differences is the fact that micro-influencers have much higher engagement rates than macro-influencers.

 A 2016 study by Markerly found that the engagement rate of influencers decreases as the number of followers increases.
 They researched approximately 5 million Instagram posts from more than 800,000 users.

-When it comes to comments, micro-influencers get 13 times more than top influencers.
+When it comes to comments, micro-influencers get 13 times more comments than macro-influencers.
 Posts from influencers with 1,000 followers or less get comments 0.5% of the time.
-But those from users with 10 million followers or more only get comments 0.04% of the time.
+But those from influencers with 10 million followers or more only get comments 0.04% of the time.

 Now let’s look at another beauty and style influencer, Paola Mathé, who has about 102,000 followers.
 Many of her posts generate somewhere between 1,500 and 4,000 likes.